Wigalois: Dates and composition

 Wigalois written c.
 1204–1220 (Note: c.
 1204–1210, c.
 1200–1215 or c.
 1210–1220) in 11,708 lines of rhymed couplets.
 There have survived 13 complete manuscripts and 28 fragments, the earliest of which date to c.
 1220–1230.

 The work was probably written under the patronage of the Princes of Andechs-Merania (Berthold IV of Andechs, d.
 1204 and his son Otto, d.
 1234).
 The work is written under the pretense that it was a tale told to him by a squire.

-A strophic revision under the title Wigelis by dating to 1455 only survived in fragments.
-Later, a prose redaction Wigoleis vom Rade appeared (composed 1472–1483, first printed 1493 in Volksbuch/chapbook format by in Augsburg).
+A strophic revision under the title Wigelis by Dietrich von Hopfgarten dating to 1455 only survived in fragments.
+Later, a prose redaction Wigoleis vom Rade appeared (composed 1472–1483, first printed 1493 in Volksbuch/chapbook format by Johann Schönsperger in Augsburg).
 This has been adapted into Danish as Viegoleis med Guld Hiulet (1656) and then secondhand into Icelandic as Gabons saga ok Vigoles (from the Danish, 1656–1683, another version in 18th century ms.) Just a few years after the 1493 prose appeared, another strophic retelling Floreis und Wigoleis was composed by Ulrich Füetrer and added to his Buch der Abenteuer.

 A Yiddish rendition Viduvilt/Widuwilt (also called Artushof) was also composed in the 16th century, extant in three manuscripts.
 This was later translated sloppily into High German, and became the basis of a satirical prose Vom König Artus und von dem bildschönen Ritter Wieduwilt.
 Ein Ammenmärchen (pub.
 Leipzig, 1786).

 Manuscripts

 The oldest fragments have been dated to 1220–30, and are written in the Austro-Bavarian dialect.
-Of particular interest are the only two fully illustrated manuscripts known to have survived: (Amelungsborn, 1372, now in the Leiden University Library collection, LTK 537), which contains 47 miniature paintings of scenes from the work, and Manuscript k (1420–1430, Baden State Library, codex Donaueschingen 71), (Note: Siglum k due to it being housed for a short time at Karlsruhe.
-It had been in the but moved to Baden State Library in 2018.) with 31 images by the illuminators of 's workshop in Hagenau, Alsace or perhaps more likely, the so-called Alsatian workshop of 1418.
+Of particular interest are the only two fully illustrated manuscripts known to have survived: Manuscript B (Amelungsborn, 1372, now in the Leiden University Library collection, LTK 537), which contains 47 miniature paintings of scenes from the work, and Manuscript k (1420–1430, Baden State Library, codex Donaueschingen 71), (Note: Siglum k due to it being housed for a short time at Karlsruhe.
+It had been in the Donaueschingen Court Library but moved to Baden State Library in 2018.) with 31 images by the illuminators of Diebold Lauber's workshop in Hagenau, Alsace or perhaps more likely, the so-called Alsatian workshop of 1418.

 The complete manuscripts are as follows: